 She just stared at him, more confused than ever.
 Was he making another joke?
-If so, she didn't get it and she didn't get him.
+If so, she didn't get it.
+She didn't get him.
 In fact, she was fairly certain she would never understand the male sense of humour in general.

-He ignored her nonplussed looks and began leading the way.
-She got up and followed him, observing him from behind.
+Zuko just ignored her nonplussed looks and began leading the way.
+Katara got up and followed him, observing him from behind.
 His spine was ramrod straight and his steps were sure.
 He looked confident enough with his head held high, but she could see that his balled fists were trembling at his sides, and she worried her bottom lip with her teeth.

-For a while nothing happened, just the long trek down memory lane with no memories.
-And then the mist began to rise from the stream, weaving its intricate patterns.
-The scene forming was huge and knitting directly in their path so that they could not move past it.
-As it fleshed out, Zuko had suddenly gone rigid, and she frowned.
+For a while nothing happened, just the long trek down memory lane with no memories, and then the mist began to rise from the stream, weaving its intricate patterns.
+The scene forming was huge and it was knitting directly in their path so that they couldn't move past it.
+As it fleshed out, Zuko had suddenly gone rigid.

-Young Zuko was sound asleep on his bed.
+Katara frowned as she watched the image of a young Zuko sound asleep on his bed.
 The door opened to his room and his mother drifted inside, gently waking him.

 "Zuko, please, my love, listen to me.
 Everything I've done—" she hugged him tightly "—everything I've done is to protect you.
 Remember this, Zuko.
 No matter how things may seem to change, never forget who you are."

-She hugged him one last time and got up, disappearing down a dark corridor.
+His mother hugged him one last time before getting up and disappearing down a dark corridor.
 Then the images began to shift, showing the same young Zuko swiftly waking in terror.

 "Mom?"
 He was running down the hallway.
 "Mom!
 Mom!"

-He came across Azula, who was leaning against a pillar.
+He came across his sister, who was leaning against a pillar.
 She was absently playing with Zuko's knife.

 "Where's Mom?" he asked.

 "No one knows."
-She shrugged and then looked up at him like she had just remembered something vaguely important.
+Azula shrugged and then looked up at him like she had just remembered something vaguely important.
 "Oh, and last night Grandfather passed away."